melka/lgcommander/README.md

 ## lgcommander.py
-lgcommander.py is a python script for controlling your Smart LG TV with your PC.
+lgcommander.py is a python script for controlling your Smart Lg TV with your PC.
-It can be used for gaining accessing to hidden menus and modes.
+It can be used for gaining access to hidden menus and modes.

 ## To use it you need:
-A PC with python 3.x installed connected to the same network as your LG TV
+A PC, with python 3.x installed, connected to the same network as your Lg TV.

 ## Some useful codes:
 for EZ_ADJUST menu enter 255